25 min read

 3. Inconsistent State Windows

-Between the moment orders.append(order) executes and total_revenue += order.amount completes, your system is in an inconsistent state.
+Between the moment orders.append(order) executes and avg_order_value is recalculated, your system is in an inconsistent state.
 In concurrent environments, this creates race conditions.

 4. Testing Complexity

 Testing requires mocking all the side effects, or carefully orchestrating partial updates.
-Want to test just the revenue calculation?
+Want to test just the average calculation?
 Good luck isolating it.

 5. Performance Blind Spots